 How do world events affect high-interest savings accounts?

 World events, such as a global pandemic or conflict, often create a demand for borrowing.
 Events such as war, for example, often cause inflation, financial disruption, and interest rates to rise.
 If the inflation rate increases, the central bank of a country may try to tackle it by raising its interest rates.
-But high interest rates, unfortunately, do not always make your savings increase in value.
-Inflation can cause savings to lose value, meaning your money ends up being worth less than before.
-When inflation runs high, your savings are at risk of losing value in real terms.
-For example, if inflation averaged at 3% over the next five years, what cost you £1,000 today could cost you £1,159.27 in five years' time.
+But high-interest rates do not always make your savings increase in value.

 How do interest rates work with a savings account?